lucylow/medical-triage-ai-vision/demo-app-VISION-TRACK/docs/HACKATHON_SUBMISSION.md

 ## 🎯 Project Summary

-GreyGuard Trials is a revolutionary decentralized platform that leverages **Fetch.ai agents** and **Internet Computer Protocol (ICP)** to democratize access to clinical trials through AI-powered matching and blockchain-based privacy protection.
+TRIAGE A.I. is a revolutionary decentralized platform that leverages **Fetch.ai agents** and **Internet Computer Protocol (ICP)** to democratize access to clinical trials through AI-powered matching and blockchain-based privacy protection.

 ### **Problem Statement**
 - **80% of clinical trials are delayed** due to patient recruitment issues